- Price: $2,374 for a queen before discounts

 Pressure relief

 Pressure relief refers to how well the mattress redistributes your body weight and eases pressure on areas like the hips and shoulders.
-If a mattress doesn’t offer enough pressure relief, it could cause you to toss and turn throughout the night.
+A mattress without enough pressure relief could cause you to toss and turn throughout the night.

 Cooling capabilities